How Unreliable Power Supply Affect Bloggers in Nigeria

 The processes involved are just so stressful, remember you are stressed from work in the first place so must times you find the average working class part-time blogger just coming home and sleeping off till the next morning then work continues.
 It’s a never-ending roller-coaster.

 Effects of having Unreliable Power Supply as a full-time blogger

 The impact of having an unreliable power supply can be devastating and if not managed well can lead to your dream been killed.
 I had a dream of becoming a YouTuber in Nigeria, I started my own YouTube channel, but I couldn’t sustain it because you required fast unlimited internet to upload videos and reliable power supply.
 I had the fast unlimited internet but not the constant power supply so most times when uploading my videos

 - You are always behind schedule

 - Spending more money to battle the unreliable power supply.

 - Lack of creativity and inspiration: When your country cannot provide one good thing for its citizens such as reliable power supply it takes more effort to be inspired and creative which usually leads to wonderful blog ideas.

 - Boredom and Loss of focus

 - Wasted time: Sitting idly or sleeping waiting for power to come on maybe because you are out of cash or out of fuel for your generator.

-This article is not all about excuses and how hard it is to succeed as a blogger but also on the various ways you can overcome the unreliable power supply in Nigeria and still succeed against the odds.
-I am a tech blogger, I am from Nigeria, I will be successful.
+This article is not all about excuses and how hard it is to succeed as a blogger but also on the various ways you can overcome the unreliable power supply in Nigeria and still achieve against the odds.
+I am a tech blogger; I am from Nigeria, an avid reader of Son Shine and I will be successful.